vazsingh/vazsingh/README.md

-<h1> Hi, I'm Vaz👋</h1>
+# Hi, I'm Vaz 👋

-<h2>Introduction</h2>

-I have a passion for learning and solving problems, and I'm keen to share my knowledge with others.
-My early career was in systems engineering but since 2020 I have been running a 3d print farm and continuously working on automating it as much as possible.

-💬 Ask me about 3d printing, raspberry pi conguration or home automation

-<h2>📄 Certifications</h2>
+## Introduction
+Welcome to my GitHub!
+My name is Vaz Singh.
+I work as a  Desktop Support Analyst at UCA, a specialist art and design university in the south of England.

+I have a passion for learning, and always find myself back in front of my laptop immersed in the latest tech and trying to make it work.

+I am currently studying towards a number of Microsoft Azure certifications but my primary goals for 2022 are to complete the [#100DaysOfCloud](https://www.100daysofcloud.com/) and [#CloudResumeChallenge](https://cloudresumechallenge.dev/).

+If you're interested in Azure, Cloud, DevOps, On-Prem, then [let's connect!](#Connect-with-me)

+## 📄Certifications
+I hold the following certifications:
 * [Google IT Support Professional](https://www.credly.com/badges/79112d91-1309-46c7-b693-2716845c1716)
 * [Microsoft Azure Fundamentals (AZ-900)](https://www.credly.com/badges/6006df77-0c64-47cd-ad79-770b95675835)
 * [IBM Cloud Essentials V3](https://www.credly.com/badges/ff8e3cd0-48cb-474f-8a94-1e5c3fe20ebd)